 Most people are aware of the direct connection between good health and the ability for a person to prosper.
 In most developing countries, it is as simple as children being able go to school when they are healthy, and parents having enough time and energy to work in the store, the home, or the fields.
 Water-borne diseases are the greatest health threat in Cambodia’s Siem Reap province.

-To that end, Trailblazer Foundation’s Health program primarily focuses on providing clean water to families and villages, and the construction of latrines to help increase a family’s, or village’s, overall hygiene.
+To that end, Trailblazer Foundation’s Health program primarily focuses on water projects that provide clean water to families and villages by constructing and delivering bio-sand water filters and drilling wells, along with the construction of latrines to help increase a family’s, or village’s, overall hygiene.

 In Cambodia, a country of approximately 15 million people, there are more than nine million cases of diarrheal disease annually, estimated to cost the nation about $448 million a year.
 One of the easiest ways to combat these diseases is to provide access to clean water.
 For Trailblazer Foundation, this includes both digging wells to access water, and constructing bio-sand water filters to purify both surface water and well water (the latter of which is cleaner than other sources, but is still not entirely safe to drink).

 Next, Trailblazer works with our partner villages to build latrines.
 Latrines may be Trailblazer Foundation's least glorious project area, yet building latrines is another of our important services - especially when it comes to advancing health in the rural communities where we work.

 Clean water and latrines tie Trailblazer Foundation directly into a worldwide health strategy known as WASH.
 WASH stands for "Water, Sanitation, and Hygiene," a group of interrelated public health issues which are the focus of many international development organizations (especially in many Asian countries, like Cambodia).